-In September 2019, the time came for 53-year-old Barry Holden to step outside of his comfort zone and into a new career as a trainee English Literature Teacher.
+In September 2019, the time came for 53-year-old Barry Holden to step outside of his comfort zone and into a new career as a trainee English literature teacher.
 After 25 years as a music industry executive, Barry recognised that he was settling for a comfortable career in a role that no longer excited him.
-So he took the plunge and adopted a fresh challenge, where there was nowhere to hide…
+So he took the plunge and adopted a fresh challenge where there was nowhere to hide…

-He says, “At that point I had to ask myself what was to come next.
+He says, “At that point, I had to ask myself what was to come next.
 My passion for my role was less than it had been, and I was becoming increasingly aware of my relative privilege in society.
 I started to wonder what my own contribution back might be and how I would want to be remembered one day.”

-“If I can bring even just a few people an advantage and help them think ‘today something good happened’, then this career change is a risk worth taking”
+“If I can bring even just a few people an advantage and help them think ‘today, something good happened’, then this career change is a risk worth taking”

-The dad-of-four spent the summer ahead of his start date brushing up on his English Literature knowledge, before being catapulted into the whirlwind of teacher training.
+The dad-of-four spent the summer ahead of his start date brushing up on his English literature knowledge, before being catapulted into the whirlwind of teacher training.
 He’d occasionally spoken in front of 200-300 people at music conferences in the past, but he admits that nothing could have prepared him for standing up in front of a class of 25 year eight or nine students!

 Barry continues, “There are days when you go home feeling like you just haven’t been able to conquer it and then other days where you do – like when I asked my group of year nine students if they were perhaps enjoying the first play that most of them had ever read and I was met by the chorus of a resounding “yes!”
 Or days like last week when I got to take them to see A Christmas Carol at The Old Vic theatre and watch their eyes light up.
-If I can bring even just a few people an advantage and help them think ‘today something good happened’, then this career change is a risk worth taking.”

 Dealing with challenges